mbusta305/rspec_testing_rails/README.md

 # Growing an app with Feature Tests

+## Summary
-In this hackathon, you'll use RSpec & Capybara integration testing to help you add new features to a partially complete app.
+In this session, you'll use RSpec & Capybara integration testing to help you add new features to a partially complete app.
 The app we'll be starting with should look familiar, it's a secret notetaking app!

+## Concepts Covered
+- Rspec & Capybara Feature Testing
+- Using TDD to define goals and guide development

+## Objectives
+Student should be able to:
+- Feel comfortable beginning TDD on an app that is already in development.
+- Feel less intimidated at the concept of testing.
+- Be able to describe how they want their app to behave using tests

 ## Introduction